-You also have additional Limit order parameters to select a “post only” order, which will keep your order from being executed against the market.
-Your order will be cancelled if opportunities arise for its execution in the shape of resting orders.
+You also have additional Limit order parameters to select a “post-only” order, which will keep your order from being executed against the market.
+Your order will be canceled if opportunities arise for its execution in the shape of resting orders.
 They also have the “reduce only” option that will only execute your order if it reduces your position.
-The order will be cancelled if it stands to increase it.
+The order will be canceled if it stands to increase it.

 Indicators That Can Be Used on BaseFEX

 There are over 50 available indicators in total on BaseFEX, including Aroon, Average True Range, Balance of Power, Bollinger Bands, Chop Zone, Connors RSI, EMA Cross, Sure Thing, Money Flow, Moving Average, Price Oscillator, and many others.
 Click on the wave line above the trading graph to find the different indicators.
 Here, you will see several indicators which you can scroll down or search by name.